GreatAttractor/imppg/README.md

 ----------------------------------------
 ## 10. Known problems

+  - Under MS Windows 11, on some machines it might be necessary to run ImPPG as administrator to be able to use OpenGL mode.

   - When using wxWidgets/GTK3 under Wayland, there may be a segfault when initializing OpenGL back end.
 As a workaround, force X11 GDK back end when running ImPPG, e.g., `GDK_BACKEND=x11 imppg`.

   - Starting with wxWidgets 3.1.5 on Linux, GL Canvas uses EGL by default.
 If the GLEW library used for building ImPPG is not built with EGL support, the call to `glewInit` will fail.
 Solution: either use GLEW built with EGL, or build wxWidgets adding `-DwxUSE_GLCANVAS_EGL=OFF` to its CMake invocation.